Where to See Wildflowers in and near Los Angeles: California Super Bloom

 The excessive fall and winter rainfalls result in the vibrant spring colors near the ocean, bringing the wildflowers to the immediate surroundings of Los Angeles.
 When the flowering season starts, the area near Malibu morphs into peculiar gardens that burst into yellow, orange, and lilac colors.

 One of the best places to witness the California super bloom is El Matador Beach.
 While natural caves and massive rocks of the place attract throughout the year, the wildflowers highlight your visit to the beach in spring.
-Yellow coreopsis cover its towering cliffs, adding extra charm to one of the most photographic beaches in Los Angeles.
+Yellow coreopsis cover towering cliffs surrounding the beach and add extra charm to one of the most photographed places in Los Angeles.

 Season: The wildflowers in Malibu bloom from March until mid-April.